franneck94/Vscode-C-Cpp-Runner/README.md

 An example path would be **"*PathToVs2022*/Community/VC/Auxiliary/Build/vcvarsall.bat"**.
 Then set the **useMsvc** to true, to not use GCC/Clang tools in the current workspace.
 If you want to stop using the MSVC compiler, just set **useMsvc** to false.

-Caveats:

-- Only the 64bit (no cross-compiling) version of MSVC is allowed
+Note: Only the 64bit (no cross-compiling) version of MSVC is allowed

 ## Release Notes